-The officer, the drivers, and the insurance companies are all going to be wondering who was at fault.
+The officer, the drivers, and the insurance companies are all going to investigate who was at fault.
 Establishing fault in a car accident is the ultimate factor in deciding who's insurance is paying for what.
-A traffic citation is an allegation of fault.
-By itself, the ticket is not sufficient evidence to prove a driver was negligent.
+But by itself, the ticket is not sufficient evidence to prove a driver was negligent.

-Just because a driver is not cited for a driving violation resulting in an injury does not mean he/she is free from liability.
-Cited is not the issue.
-Negligence is the issue.
-Drivers should pursue their claims, as they normally would, by contacting the insurance companies.
-To resolve claims, the insurance companies will review the police report, interview witnesses, review medical reports, and do further investigation to make a determination of fault.
 If a person is at fault, he/she is liable.
 If the other driver's insurance finds its insured was at fault, it will pay.
-They may decide each driver had some responsibility for the accident and assign each driver a portion of the fault.
+In some cases, they may decide every driver had some responsibility for the accident and assign each a portion of the fault.

 It's crucial to understand that neither a police citation nor an insurance company's liability decision will dictate the outcome of a court case.

 If the car crash involves severe or fatal injuries and there is a dispute about who is at fault, an injured person or surviving family members have the legal right to file a personal injury lawsuit.
 The person who filed the lawsuit will present evidence seeking to prove that the other driver was negligent and he/she or their auto insurance companies owe damages.

 Involved in a Car Accident in Miami, Florida?
 We Can Help!

 Evidence of the traffic citation is inadmissible in court.

 Convictions are admissible in some cases, but charges or tickets are not because everyone is presumed innocent until proven guilty.